 - Go to your Site Center, click the page you would like to edit.

 - Click the Edit button.

 - The 'editing view' of the selected page is displayed, allowing you to edit the modules.

 - Depending on the homepage template selected, you may find that several modules are already posted to the page.

-- However, you will also find customizable sections like the one below.
+- There are also customizable sections as seen in the screenshot below.

 - Click within the Customizable Columns to add new modules, or click one of the preset modules to begin editing that module.

-- When editing all pages other than the Homepage, the page will start out blank.
+When editing all pages other than the Homepage, the page starts out blank:

-- Hover over the blank space where a column should be, and you'll see a highlighted box where you can add a module.
+- Hover over the blank space where a column should be, and a highlighted box appears where you can add a module.

 - Click the empty box to select the empty column and add your first module.

 Adding Modules: The Module Window

 When you add a new module, you will see a window asking you to select a module type, as follows: